Azure-Samples/ms-identity-msal-java-samples/1-server-side/msal-webapi-ciam-sample/README.md

     - Select a key duration that best suits your security needs (for testing with this sample, the quickest expiration option is likely enough)
     - The generated key value will be displayed when you click the **Add** button.
 Copy the generated **value** for use in later steps.
         - **Be sure to save this key value!** This key value will not be displayed again, and is not retrievable by any other means, so make sure to note it from the Microsoft Entra admin center before navigating to any other screen or blade.
-1. In the Application menu blade, click on the **API permissions** to open the page where we add access to the Apis that your application needs.
+1. In the Application menu blade, click on **API permissions** to open the page where we add access to the Apis that your application needs.
    - Click the **Add a permission** button and then,
    - Ensure that the **Microsoft APIs** tab is selected.
    - In the *Commonly used Microsoft APIs* section, click on **Microsoft Graph**
    - In the **Delegated permissions** section, select the **User.Read** in the list.
 Use the search box if necessary.
    - Click on the **Add permissions** button in the bottom.
-1. In the Application menu blade, click on the **Expose an API** to open the page where declare the parameters to expose this app as an Api for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
+1. In the Application menu blade, click on **Expose an API** to open the page where declare the parameters to expose this app as an Api for which client applications can obtain [access tokens](https://docs.microsoft.com/azure/active-directory/develop/access-tokens) for.
 The first thing that we need to do is to declare the unique [resource](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow) URI that the clients will be using to obtain access tokens for this Api.
 To declare an resource URI, follow the following steps:
    - Click `Set` next to the **Application ID URI** to generate a URI that is unique for this app.
    - For this sample, accept the proposed Application ID URI (api://{clientId}) by selecting **Save**, and record the URI for later reference.